OPSWAT/metadefender-k8s/README.md

 ### Installation

  OPSWAT has prepared a recommended architecture for having Metadefender products deployed in a Kubernetes Cluster in the main CSP.
- Depending on the architecture prefered the installation process is different as each product has its own conifguration options.
+ Depending on the architecture prefered the installation process is different as each product has its own configuration options.
 To facilitate the deployment of the product we have created what we call MetaDefender K8S script that will guide you through the different options and configure the enviroment for you.

  There are two modes for using the script provision and install.

- For provision in AWS follow this [doc](https://app.developerhub.io/metadefender-core/v5.1.1/cloud-deployment/metadefender-core-provisioned-in-aws-eks)
+ For provision in AWS follow this [doc](https://docs.opswat.com/mdcore/cloud-deployment/metadefender-core-provisioned-in-aws-eks)
- For install MD Core in an already created cluster follow this [doc](https://app.developerhub.io/metadefender-core/v5.1.1/kubernetes-configuration/metadefender-core-in-your-already-created-k8s)
+ For install MD Core in an already created cluster follow this [doc](https://docs.opswat.com/mdcore/kubernetes-configuration/metadefender-core-in-your-already-created-k8s)

+### Release Notes September

+> *Sep 28, 2023*
+>
+> ##### New
+>
+> - Configure AWS Load Balancer Controller from metadefenderk8s script
+> - Configure GCP SQL Proxy from metadefenderk8s script
+> - Configure Region for all the CSPs from metedefenderk8s script
+> - Configure LBs to have attached a Private or Public IP from metedefenderk8s script
+>
+> ##### Fixed
+>
+> - Minor issues fixed in MetaDefender K8S script
+> - Set default terraform.tfvars for Azure provision
+> - EKS cluster not being able to AddTags for creating AWS Load Balancer

+> *Sep 14, 2023*
+>
+> ##### New
+>
+> - Removed activation manager sidecar container as it is not needed anymore, application container handle the activation/deactivation
+> - Health check set up from environment variables
+> - Proxy configuration from environment variables
+>
+> ##### Fixed
+>
+> - Minor fixed in MetaDefender K8S script
+> - Broken links in readme file

+> *Sep 6, 2023*
+>
+> ##### New
+>
+> - Resource requests and limits for each pod of MetaDefender for Secure Storage
+> - Readiness Probe using health check for MetaDefender Core
+>
+> ##### Fixed
+> - Azure PostgreSQL set up when using MetaDefender K8S script
+> - Deployment template when enabling TLS of MetaDefender Core

 <p align="right">(<a href="#top">back to top</a>)</p>